 In common with many not-for-profit organizations, the Organization derives revenues from the general public through cash donations and fundraising events, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Organization.
-Therefore, we were not able to determine whether any adjustments might be necessary to fundraising events, donations, grants and other revenues, excess (deficiency) of revenues over expenditures and cash flows provided by operating activities for the years ended March 31, 2022 and 2021, current assets as at March 31, 2022 and 2021 and accumulated net assets as at the beginning and the end of the years ended March 31, 2022 and 2021.
-Our audit opinion on the financial statements for the year ended March 31, 2021 was modified accordingly because of the possible effects of this limitation in scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to fundraising events, donations, grants and other revenues, (deficiency) excess of revenues over expenditures and cash flows provided by (used in) operating activities for the years ended March 31, 2023 and 2022 and accumulated net assets as at the beginning and the end of the years ended March 31, 2023 and 2022.
+Our audit opinion on the financial statements for the year ended March 31, 2022 was modified accordingly because of the possible effects of this limitation in scope.